karlabrandon817/prime-solo-joins/README.md

 #Week 4: SQL Joins (Solo Assignment)

-In this challenge, we’re going to practice performing SQL queries with multiple tables.
-This should help better solidify some concepts that were covered during lecture.
+This challenge was designed to practice performing SQL queries with multiple tables using POSTICO with POSTGRES running on my computer.

-# Assumptions

-* You are using Postico
-* Postgres is currently running on your computer

-# Setup
-Follow the instructions below before continuing with this challenge.

-## Create your database, table, and data
+## Create database, table, and data

-We are creating a database with a multiple tables and records.
-Please follow the instructions below to create a new database with this table and data.
+I created a database with a multiple tables and records and followed the instructions below to create a new database with this table and data.

 Postico instructions